 Interestingly, the invoice (above) describes the Jeep as a 1954 Willys, model "JB2".
 I couldn't place that model number, so I looked it up, and discovered that the Republic-Ford JB-2 ("Jet Bomb 2") was the 1944 American copy of the Nazi German V-1 flying bomb.
 Also known as the "Loon," it was intended for use in a planned U.S. invasion of Japan, but was never actually fired in combat (Wikipedia.)

 More than a thousand of the bombs were assembled by Republic Aviation, and Ford built the jet engines.
 But the really interesting detail is that Republic sub-contracted the airframe manufacturing for the JB-2 to Willys-Overland!
 It was one of many other war-effort items in addition to jeeps, built at the Willys factory in Toledo.
-The location of what Willys called the "Robomb" assembly line can be seen in a World War II plan of the plant, in The Parkway Plant From the Air on CJ3B.info.
+The location of what Willys called the "Robomb" assembly line (180K JPEG) can be seen in a World War II plan of the plant, in The Parkway Plant From the Air on CJ3B.info.

 So Willys did make a JB-2, but I don't think that's what Pritchard Lumber was buying here!
 If the "JB2" written here is not just a mistake, I don't know what it means.